xixu-me/rulesets-for-META/README.md

-# Rulesets in MRS Format
-- the fundamental and vital component of Project META
+# Rulesets in MRS Format - The fundamental and vital component of Project META

 ## Overview